dfriishecht/robot_localization/README.md

 </div>

 *Fig 3.
 A cluster of particles, with one particle having a higher weight than the rest.
 The robot's pose is updated to be the pose of the high weight particle.*

+Each of the steps listed above occur in sequence every time the particle's positions are updated by the robot's odometry data.
+Over time, this will result in the particles converging and localizing on the robot's true position.

+## Challenges

+Initially, we faced a lot of challenges with integrating all of our code.
+We found that debugging was very difficult due to the number of potential places for an issue to be.
+We found that conceptually thinking about each function from a high level aided in determening which function a bug belonged to.
+Eventually, office hours proved to be a very valuable tool for us to work through issues and get assistance.

+## Project Reflection

+### Future Improvements

+In the future, it would be nice to make the filter slightly more stable over time.
+Right now it has a tendency to jump around a lot.
+This is most likely due to the fact that we select the singular particle with the highest weight instead of averaging the particles in some way.
+Another improvement that we can make is to increase the computational efficiency so we can use larger numbers of particles.

+### Lessons Learned

+It was sometimes difficult to schedule work time due to busy schedules.
+In the future planning ways to work more asynchronously might be beneficial.
+In addition, I think that having all of the functions completed earlier on so that integration testing could be performed sooner would be good.